timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 offline, so be careful about the content added there.
 Ideally, the license of that content should be documented in ``debian/copyright``.

-`vcr`_ was first used for tests since it was simpler and didn't require using a global :mod:`requests.session.Session` object.
+`vcrpy`_ was first used for tests since it was simpler and didn't require using a global :mod:`requests.session.Session` object.
 But in the end betamax seems better maintained and more flexible: it supports pytest fixtures, for example, and multiple cassette storage (including